 Moore Kuehn, PLLC Encourages Investors of Karuna Therapeutics, Inc. to Contact Law Firm

-/EIN News/ -- NEW YORK, Sept.
-22, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Karuna Therapeutics, Inc. (NASDAQ: KRTX) breached their fiduciary duties to shareholders.
+NEW YORK, Sept.
+22, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Karuna Therapeutics, Inc. KRTX breached their fiduciary duties to shareholders.
 The investigation concerns potential self-dealing.
 Shareholders may be entitled to damages and corporate governance reforms.

 If you own KRTX please contact Justin Kuehn, Esq. by email at jkuehn@moorekuehn.com or telephone at (212) 709-8245.
 The consultation and case are free with no obligation to you.
 Moore Kuehn pays all case costs and does not charge its investor clients.
 Shareholders should contact the firm immediately as there may be limited time to enforce your rights.